adarsh242k/Shareable-Repository/CME Image processing (IDL)/Read-me.md

 5. vignetting and flat-field correction, and
 6. optical distortion correction

-followed by getting saved in a different repository.
+followed by getting saved in a different directory.